-If you have a pristine, newly constructed house in a booming neighborhood with six months to spare, you should likely list it on the MLS.
-Conversely, if you have an older roof, foundation issues, or need to liquidate an inherited asset in 14 days, a cash buyer is unequivocally your best option.
+If you have a pristine, newly constructed house in a booming neighborhood with six months to spare, listing it on the MLS may be the smarter move.
+If you have an older roof, foundation issues, title problems, tenants, probate paperwork, or a deadline, a cash buyer may be worth comparing against a retail listing after you account for repairs, carrying costs, title issues, and seller costs.

 Let's break down the realistic pros and cons of selling to a cash buyer in Florida.